Damage or Destruction of Employee’s Personal Property

 A state agency must retain documentation in its files showing how the requirements described in this section have been satisfied.

-Texas Government Code, Section 659.061; Opinion of the Texas Attorney General No. C-706 (1966); Article II, Section 3 of the General Appropriations Act (Special Provisions Relating to All Health and Human Services Agencies); Rider 12 in the appropriations to the Department of Public Safety in the General Appropriations Act; Rider 10 in the appropriations to the Texas Juvenile Justice Department in the General Appropriations Act; Rider 1 in the Special Provisions for the Texas School for the Blind and Visually Impaired and Texas School for the Deaf in Article III of the General Appropriations Act.
+Texas Government Code, Section 659.061; Texas attorney general opinion C-706 (1966); Article II, Section 3 of the General Appropriations Act (Special Provisions Relating to All Health and Human Services Agencies); Rider 12 in the appropriations to the Department of Public Safety in the General Appropriations Act; Rider 10 in the appropriations to the Texas Juvenile Justice Department in the General Appropriations Act; Rider 1 in the Special Provisions for the Texas School for the Blind and Visually Impaired and Texas School for the Deaf in Article III of the General Appropriations Act.